-Members are responsible for keeping their beneficiary designation information current.
-A beneficiary designation form can be found on the ORS website (www.sjretirement.com) either in your Member Portal or in the "Forms and Publications" section.
+Members are responsible for completing a beneficiary designation form and keeping their designation information current.

+This form can be found on the Office of Retirement Services website (www.sjretirement.com) either in your Member Portal or in the "Forms and Publications" section.
 Either method requires a wet signature copy to be returned to the Office of Retirement Services or uploaded through the Member Portal.